Top of page logo

 #3 Malapascua, Cebu (THRESHER SHARKS!!)

-#4 Anilao, Batangas (EASIEST TO REACH & MUCK DIVES)
+#4 Anilao, Batangas (AWESOME MUCK DIVES)

 Accessible only to liveaboards, the remote Tubbataha Marine Park encompasses an area of 96.828 hectares of protected coral reefs that are home to a myriad of different shark and ray species as well as huge schools of pelagic fish and countless turtles, critters and reef fish.